open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 demonstrate the interoperability between OTel and Prometheus.

-First, let’s do a quick refresher on the [Collector](https://opentelemetry.io/docs/collector/) – it’s an OTel component that can be used to collect and export data to and from multiple sources and destinations.
+First, let’s do a quick refresher on the [Collector](https://opentelemetry.io/docs/collector/) – it’s an OTel component that can be used to collect and export data from and to multiple sources and destinations, respectively.
 It also handles additional telemetry processing, such as modifying data attributes and scrubbing personally identifiable information.
 For example, you can use Prometheus SDKs to generate metrics, ingest them with the Collector, do some processing (if desired) and